tingyucha/AOSPRE/docs/index.md

 href=https://you.stonybrook.edu/radar/research/radar-simulators>you.stonybrook.edu/radar/research/radar-simulators</a>.

 <!--
-The AOS uses a radar simulator known as the Cloud-resolving Radar Simulator (CR-SIM, Oue et al. 2020), which was developed by researchers at one of NSF NCAR’s partner institutes, SUNY Stony Brook.
+The AOSPRE uses a radar simulator known as the Cloud-resolving Radar Simulator (CR-SIM, Oue et al. 2020), which was developed by researchers at one of NSF NCAR’s partner institutes, SUNY Stony Brook.
 -->